 I have learnt as much from the students as they have learnt from me.
 At the moment, I am involved in a lot of project work – marking and overseeing it – and I get a kick out of that.
 It’s very much a two-way relationship with the students – developing a conversation and understanding each other’s point of view.

 Building Control Surveyors have a responsibility to maintain standards in the Built Environment; specifically, regulations that keep people safe from harm, for example fire and falling objects, and allow everyone to access buildings and spaces regardless of ability.
 As such, oversight of other professionals in the construction industry is part of the job, which means detailed knowledge of current building legislation is required, along with the ability to communicate these needs to many different parties – planners, surveyors, local authorities, conservation groups.

 A UCEM degree will equip potential Building Control Surveyors with the specific skills needed to build a successful career in this field, in an accessible, flexible and cost-effective manner.

-Jon is a graduate in Architectural Technology from the University of West London (UWL) and continues to study there for his PhD in ‘Sustainable Built Environments’.
+Jon is a graduate in Architectural Technology from the University of West London (UWL) and has just started a PhD programme at the University of Portsmouth on evaluating building performance.
 Jon has worked in academia since graduating in 2011, having previously worked in the private sector for more than 25 years.
 Jon also gained a postgraduate certificate in research and is passionate about doing the best for his students.
 For more about the BSc (Hons) Building Control programme, click here.